davidcole/terminal-display-formats/README.md

 # terminal-display-formats

-* For formatting methods, see: http://github.com/davidcole/terminal-display-formats
+* For color methods, see: http://github.com/davidcole/terminal-display-colors
 * For both formatting and colors, see: http://github.com/davidcole/terminal-display

 ## DESCRIPTION: